Enjoying the open grass land.

-These treks are exploratory in nature with no fixed itinerary, so riders should be prepared for adventure!
+These equestrian treks are exploratory in nature with no fixed itinerary, so horseback riders should be prepared for adventure!
 Once the horses, local team, food and equipment have been assembled, the trip is as non-itinerised as possible - days in the saddle could be long and the path unknown, but that is what this adventure is all about; trying out different routes and exploring the area to its full potential.

 You'll be guided along the way by local park rangers on their fit and surefooted horses.
-Experienced riders will be in trekking heaven, with plenty of opportunities for fast riding along forest trails and over mountain grasslands.
+Experienced horseback riders will be in trekking heaven, with plenty of opportunities for fast riding along forest trails and over mountain grasslands.
 Those with less experience can follow trails at a pace that is appropriate to their abilities.
-Camp overnight, cook and enjoy meals over the campfire, on this adventure of a lifetime.
+Camp overnight, cook and enjoy meals over the campfire, on this equestrian adventure of a lifetime.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.